-The underwriting agreement provides that the obligation of the underwriters to purchase the shares in this offering is subject to approval of legal matters by counsel and other conditions.
-The underwriters are obligated to purchase all the shares if any of the shares are purchased.
-If an underwriter defaults, the underwriting agreement provides that the purchase commitments of the nondefaulting underwriters may be increased or the underwriting agreement may be terminated.
+The underwriting agreement provides that the obligations of the underwriter to purchase the shares included in this offering are subject to approval of legal matters by counsel and to other conditions.
+The underwriter is obligated to purchase all the shares if it purchases any of the shares.

-The underwriters propose to offer the shares to the public directly at the public offering price set forth on the cover page of this prospectus supplement and to dealers at that price less a concession not in excess of \$ per share.
-The underwriters may allow, and the dealers may reallow, a discount not in excess of \$ per share to other dealers.
-If all of the shares are not sold to the public at the initial public offering price, the underwriters may change the public offering price and the other selling terms.
+The underwriter proposes to offer the shares of common stock directly to the public initially at the public offering price set forth on the cover page of this prospectus supplement.
+If all of the shares are not sold at the initial offering price, the underwriter may change the public offering price and the other selling terms.